Modern Slavery Act Statement

 Our Employees

-Employees are responsible for conducting the company’s business honestly, fairly and ethically.
+Employees are responsible for conducting the company's business honestly, fairly, and ethically.
 Employees are required to follow the Code of Ethics Policy and all other employee and company policies and procedures; and all applicable laws and regulations.
 Employees have a duty to speak up whenever they see or suspect unethical or illegal activity.
-Employees must recognize, to the best of their ability, unethical or illegal conduct.
-All Employees are responsible for raising concerns about such conduct.
+Employees must recognise, to the best of their ability, unethical or illegal conduct.
+All employees are responsible for raising concerns about such conduct.

-The Allspring Complaints and Whistleblower Policy establishes the expectations and requirements for effectively and consistently handling, assessing and reporting such conduct.
+The Allspring Complaints and Whistleblower Management Policy establishes the expectations and requirements for effectively and consistently handling, assessing, and reporting such conduct.
 Allspring reviews all allegations received to ensure proper tracking, reporting, and escalation.

 Supply chain due diligence